 - Set aside.

-- Finely mince some very good filet mignon and use a ring mold to create little pucks of tartar that we’re going to refrigerate until thoroughly chilled.
+- Finely mince some very good filet mignon.
+Use a ring mold to create little pucks of tartare that we’re going to refrigerate until thoroughly chilled.

 - Take burger out of fridge and slice in half lenghtwise.

 - Place a good helping of duxelle on puff pastry along with some minced cornichon.